-The Introduction to DSLR’s course is designed for amateur photographers wanting to master the use of DSLR and/or mirrorless cameras.
-If you’ve recently acquired a DSLR or if you’ve had a camera laying around but never learned how to use it, then this course is perfect for you.
+The Introduction to Photography course is designed for amateurs wanting to master the use of DSLR and/or mirrorless cameras.
+If you’ve recently acquired a camera or if you’ve had a camera laying around but never learned how to use it, then this course is perfect for you.

 Get to know your mentor, and they’ll get to know you!